 Check your eligibility

-The CHC42015 Certificate IV in Community Services is a nationally recognised training and is subsidised by the NSW government's Smart and Skilled program.
+The CHC42015 Certificate IV in Community Services is a nationally recognised qualification and is subsidised by the NSW government's Smart and Skilled program.

 The training is suitable for individuals working in the role of community service workers who design and deliver person-centred services to individuals and/or groups.